12345amu/passportjs-workshopper/exercises/locallogin/problem.md

-## Problem: Implement Session-Based Authentication with Passport.js
+# Exercise: Local Authentication with Passport.js (CLI)

-In this exercise, your goal is to simulate session-based authentication using Passport.js with the local strategy.
-You will use command-line arguments instead of a web form or HTTP server.
+In this exercise, you will implement local authentication using Passport.js for a command-line interface (CLI).
+You will authenticate a user based on a username and password, You will use command-line arguments instead of a web form or HTTP server.

 ### Requirements